-Imagine being able to grow a replacement brain, muscle or other organs that can be successfully implanted into a patient, using your own cells and therefore without being rejected by your body.
+Imagine being able to grow a replacement brain, muscle, or other organs that can be successfully implanted into a patient, using your own cells and without being rejected by your body.
 This is possible using stem cells.
-There is a lot of buzz around this, and advances in stem cell research has also been called a “miracle of science.”
+There is a lot of buzz around this, and advances in stem cell research have also been called a “miracle of science.”

 Table of Contents

 Currently, there are three key areas of stem cell research: embryonic stem cells (ESC), tissue/adult stem cells, and induced pluripotent stem (iPS) cells.
 There is a plethora of research using these stem cells to treat conditions like spinal cord injuries to juvenile diabetes.
 It would be shortsighted to pursue only one kind, as each may hold particular promise for understanding and treating specific diseases.

 Embryonic Stem Cells come from embryos, just five days after fertilization.
 They can turn into any of the 200 somatic cell types in a human body.
 These “master cells” promise to provide large enough quantities of specialized nerve, pancreas, or other cells to help patients whose own cells are not functioning.
 Under the right conditions, the ESC can become stem cell lines that can be maintained indefinitely in an undifferentiated state, or guided to become specific types of cells.